sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Successful %(transfer_type)s for file "%(path)s" to "%(destination_path)s" with a size of %(size)s bytes of which %(transferred_size)s bytes were transferred in %(duration)s seconds at %(speed)s kB/s.
-:Groups: file-operation, transfer-job, client-side, success
+:Groups: transfer-job, success, client-side, file-operation
 :From version: 2.9.0
 :To version: None
 :Description: None